cleverwise/connect2ssh/README.md

 1) Remove the **connect2ssh** file itself; where ever you installed it.
 If necessary use whereis or find commands to locate the file.
 2) Now delete the directory **/home/YOUR_USER/.config/connect2ssh** - it may be necesssary to remove /.config/connect2ssh from other users' home directories.
 It depends on if other users ran the command.
 3) Done.
 Now reinstall it right? ;-)

+## Quick Connecting

+It is recommended you see the help section for a complete list of commands.
+Still once you have added your hosts (nodes) into Connect2SSH along with attached accounts you may quickly connect to them using shortcut commands.

+For example let's say you want to connect to account 28.

+To launch a standard SSH session:

+shell> **connect2ssh go 28**

+To launch a SSH session with X support:

+shell> **connect2ssh go 28 x**

+To mount an account with SSHFS:

+shell> **connect2ssh go 28 fs**

+It should be noted all the above commands will automatically insert the port and IP/hostname as entered in the host (node) record.
+This includes appending any defined key file.
+This eliminates the need for you to type all that information into the command line.
+You'll quickly memorize common account numbers and wonder how you lived without Connect2SSH.

 ## Customizing